Nakiri00/GuessANumber/README.md

 # GuessANumber

-Make sure that you installed java in your computer to run this file
+Make sure that you installed java already in your computer to run this file

 credit :
 https://youtu.be/hW_Sk4MdVuk